Dhruvbam/Dual-Tone-Multi-Frequency-Decoder/README.md

 ## Features & Technical Details

-- **Real-World Audio Decoding:** Accurately decodes telephone keypad digits and symbols (0-9, *, #) from WAV dial tone files.
+- **Real World Audio Decoding:** Accurately decodes telephone keypad dial tones from WAV files and maps it to digits and symbols (0-9, *, #).
-- **Fast Fourier Transform (FFT):** Utilizes FFT to analyze frequency spectra for each audio segment, matching detected tones to DTMF standards.
+- **Fast Fourier Transform (FFT):** Utilizes Fast Fourier Transform to analyze frequency spectra for each audio segment, matching detected tones to DTMF standards.
-- **Noise Filtering:** Implements advanced DSP and filtering techniques to reliably identify tones, even in noisy recordings.
+- **Noise Filtering:** Implements advanced Digital Signal Processing and noise filtering techniques to reliably identify tones, even in noisy recordings.
-- **End-to-End Audio Pipeline:** Covers audio synthesis, analog-to-digital conversion, detailed frequency analysis, and digit mapping.
+- **End-to-End Audio Pipeline:** Covers audio synthesis, analog to digital conversion, detailed frequency analysis, and digit mapping.
-- **Hands-On Jupyter Workflow:** Step-by-step code in Python Notebooks encourages experimentation and interactive learning.
+- **Hands On Jupyter Workflow:** Step by step code in Python Notebooks encourages experimentation and interactive learning.
-- **Data Science Focus:** Integrates visualizations, robust data handling, and technical communication throughout the project.
+- **Data Science Focus:** Integrates visualizations, robust data handling and reinforcing experimentation and analytical debugging in a data science throughout the project.

 ## Built With